5 easy recipes for black garlic

 All credits go to the bloggers!

-Contact us if you want your picture to be removed from this post and we will do that asap.
+Contact us if you want your recipe and picture to be removed from this post and we will do that asap.

 1. Black Garlic Mayonnaise